2025–26 Liga MX season: Coefficient table

-As of the 2020–21 season, the promotion and relegation between Liga MX and Liga de Expansión MX (formerly known as Ascenso MX) was suspended, however, the coefficient table will be used to establish the payment of fines that will be used for the development of the clubs of the silver circuit.
+As of the 2020–21 season, the promotion and relegation between Liga MX and Liga de Expansión MX (formerly known as Ascenso MX) was suspended, however, the coefficient table was used to establish the payment of fines that were used for the development of the clubs of the silver circuit.

-Per Article 24 of the competition regulations, the payment of $MXN160 million will be distributed among the last three positioned in the coefficient table as follows: 80 million in the last place; 47 million the penultimate; and 33 million will be paid by the sixteenth team in the table, as of the 2021–22 season the remaining $MXN80 million will be paid through the financial remnants generated by the Liga MX itself.
-The team that finishes last on the table will start the following season with a coefficient of zero.
-If the last ranked team, which was Mazatlán, repeats as the last ranked team in the 2025–26 season coefficient table, they will be fined an additional $MXN20 million.
+Per Article 24 of the competition regulations, the payment of $MXN160 million was distributed among the last three positioned in the coefficient table as follows: 80 million in the last place; 47 million the penultimate; and 33 million was paid by the sixteenth team in the table, as of the 2021–22 season the remaining $MXN80 million was paid through the financial remnants generated by the Liga MX itself.
+The team that finished last on the table started the following season with a coefficient of zero.
+If the last ranked team, which was Mazatlán, had repeated as the last ranked team in the 2025–26 season coefficient table, they would be fined an additional $MXN20 million.